Residents in the City of Playford’s hills face areas can now conduct burning programs for bushfire prevention without needing to secure a permit.

 For further information and to obtain approval to conduct burning outside of the General Permit areas, click HERE.

-The table below provides information about burning permits and when and where they are required.
+The table on our Fire Safety page provides information about burning permits and when and where they are required.